 And if you do hit play?
 That starts a second timer: you usually get 48 hours to finish watching before the file locks up.

 If you thought you could download Netflix anywhere, on any device—sorry to disappoint.
-Not all devices can download Netflix videos.
+Not all devices support Netflix offline downloads.

-In a world where more people are working and watching on laptops, it’s wild that you can't download Netflix movies on Mac, and only with a specific app on Windows.
+In a world where more people are working and watching on laptops, it’s wild that you can't download Netflix movies on Mac, and now you can't even download them on Windows PCs anymore.
 It’s like they want you to watch offline... but only on their terms.

 This is probably intentional, to keep content secure and reduce piracy risks, but as a paying user, it can feel unnecessarily limiting.

-Already finished that season of Squid Game one week ago?
+Finished that season of Squid Game a week ago?
 Delete it.
-Delete watched seasons and episodes regularly.
-This frees device slots and helps you stay under the 100/15-download cap without surprises.
+Clearing out watched seasons and episodes regularly immediately frees up device slots and helps you stay under the 100/15-download cap without surprises.

 Log in to your Netflix account and head to “Manage Download Devices.”
-Remove any old phones, lost tablets, or your ex’s iPad (we’ve all been there).
+Cancel any old phones, lost tablets, or your ex’s iPad (we’ve all been there).

 Netflix only allows a certain number of download-enabled devices based on your plan—don’t waste slots on devices you no longer use.